jppgibbs/Aegis/README.md

+<p style="color: red; font-weight: bold">>>>>>  gd2md-html alert:  ERRORs: 0; WARNINGs: 1; ALERTS: 3.</p>
+<ul style="color: red; font-weight: bold"><li>See top comment block for details on ERRORs and WARNINGs. <li>In the converted Markdown or HTML, search for inline alerts that start with >>>>>  gd2md-html alert:  for specific instances that need correction.</ul>

+<p style="color: red; font-weight: bold">Links to alert messages:</p><a href="#gdcalert1">alert1</a>
+<a href="#gdcalert2">alert2</a>
+<a href="#gdcalert3">alert3</a>

+<p style="color: red; font-weight: bold">>>>>> PLEASE check and correct alert issues and delete this message and the inline alerts.<hr></p>

-# Aegis - Technical Report
+# Technical Report

+#

+# Elevator Pitch

+*   Enterprise Account Security Solution
+*   Performs internal audit of active directories
+*   Rates password strength against a set of predetermined criteria using a low-budget password strength estimation algorithm
+*   Checks if an email address has been subject to breaches using the            HaveIBeenPwned API
+*   Supports manual and automatic extraction of account files
+*   Target audience is medium to large businesses

+##

 ## Abstract

-Aegis is an audit tool designed to be used by organizations to support the awareness layer of the defence in depth security model.
-It is a Python application that utilizes a low-budget password strength estimation algorithm on active directory account files to highlight weak passwords.
-Along with this, it utilizes the HaveIBeenPwned API to check each account's credentials to see if they have been caught in past breeches.
+Aegis is an account audit tool designed to be used by organizations to support the awareness layer of the defence in depth security model.
+It is a Python application that utilizes a low-budget password strength estimation algorithm against active directory account files to highlight weak passwords.
+It utilizes the HaveIBeenPwned API to check each account's credentials to see if they have been involved in prior data breaches.

 The software supports both automatic and manual extraction of account information from an active directory server.
 Once extracted, the account file can be opened within the application and generate a report highlighting weaknesses along with other statistical information.
 The report can then be used to make informed decisions on security policy in order to fortify weak accounts.

+## Contents

+[TOC]

 ## Introduction

+This report will cover the design and development of Aegis; the ideas behind each of the features and how they evolved throughout the requirements, design, and implementation stages.
+It will also detail the usage of the software, and what the user can do to adequately utilize it's capabilities.

 ### The Brief

-Our project brief was "Write a program someone could run to check an Active Directory (or similar) to assess if network users have any weak passwords (e.g. duplicates, weak, common, etc).
+The project brief was "Write a program someone could run to check an Active Directory (or similar) to assess if network users have any weak passwords (e.g. duplicates, weak, common, etc).
 The program should also run a check on the users to check if anyone has an account that has been compromised in a data breach using the haveibeenpwned service."

 ### What is Aegis?